wp-plugins/subscribe2/ReadMe.txt

      <!--subscribe2-->
      ***Ensure the token is on a line by itself and that it has a blank line above and below.***
 This token will automatically be replaced by dynamic subscription information and will display all forms and messages as necessary.
-8. In the WordPress "Settings" area for Subscribe2 define the default page ID in the "Appearance" section to the ID of the WordPress page created in step 7.
+8. In the WordPress "Settings" area for Subscribe2 select the page name in the "Appearance" section that of the WordPress page created in step 7.

 == Frequently Asked Questions ==